iqra-codes/the-iqra-readme/README.md

 # the-iqra-readme
 # Hi, I'm Iqra! 🙋🏻‍♀️
-This is my developer introduction space — half-built, full of ideas, always under active development.
+This is my developer introduction space: half-built, full of ideas, always under active development.
-I love building real things, learning constantly, and peeling back the layers of code to understand what’s beneath.
+I love building and peeling back the layers of code to understand what’s beneath.
 ---

 ## 💻 Skills